cocos-creator/docs-3d-deprecated/en/editor/publish/publish-in-command-line.md

 After the build plugin system is opened to the public, the configuration parameters of other plugins are embedded in the **Build** panel in the same way.
 Please refer to the documentation of each platform for the specific parameter fields of each platform, it is better to use the **Export** function of the **Build** panel to get the configuration parameters.
 Currently it is still compatible with the old version of the parameters to build, but the compatibility process will be gradually removed later, so please upgrade the configuration parameters as soon as possible.

-## Publish on Jenkins
+## Publishing using Jenkins

-Cocos Creator 3D also need GUI environment when running in command line.
-If your Jenkins can not run CocosCreator 3D in command line, a solution is running Jenkins on the agent mode, so it can visit the WindowServer.
-Details: <https://stackoverflow.com/questions/13966595/build-unity-project-with-jenkins-failed>.
+Cocos Creator 3D still needs the GUI environment when running from the command line.
+If the Jenkins server can not run Cocos Creator 3D from the command line, a solution is running Jenkins in agent mode, so it can interact with the operating systems window server.
+For more details please review this Stack Overflow post: <https://stackoverflow.com/questions/13966595/build-unity-project-with-jenkins-failed>.

-If your Jenkins can not compile under Windows, specify a local user for the Jenkins service in the Windows **Control Panel -> Administrative Tools -> Services**, and then restart the computer.
+If the Jenkins can not compile under Windows, specify a local user for the Jenkins service in the Windows **Control Panel -> Administrative Tools -> Services**, and then restart the computer.
 You don't need to set up a master-slave mode separately.